shello/fili.pe/src/index.md

 # fili.pe

-I'm [Filipe Rodrigues](/about.html "About me"), a software developer, who usually goes by the handle "shello" on the Internet.
+I'm [Filipe Rodrigues](/about.html "About me"), a software developer, and I usually go by "shello" on the Internet and beyond.

 On this web address I might share some stuff I put together.
 Meanwhile, it serves as a beacon for my web presence.